 An NDA is unnecessary

-- Furthermore, for the sake of clarity and to reassure worried authors, most freelance editors have a contract, or a set of terms and conditions, which includes a confidentiality clause, and if they don’t have one, you can ask for one.
+Furthermore, for the sake of clarity and to reassure worried authors, most freelance editors have a contract, or a set of terms and conditions, which includes a confidentiality clause, and if they don’t have one, you can ask for one.
 Mine, from the CIEP’s model terms and conditions, says ‘The nature and content of the work will be kept confidential and not made known to anyone other than the Client and its contractors without prior written permission.’
 That means it is already part of the terms on which a client works with me that I keep any substantial aspect of the book to myself.

 It’s shooting yourself in the foot

-- Asking for an NDA gives the editor or agent information about you as a client, and none of that information makes you seem all that attractive.
-Do you want the NDA because you’re clueless, paranoid, egotistical, or just high-maintenance?
-Will you be willing to be edited at all, or will you argue with every correction and suggestion and then threaten to sue the editor?
+Asking for an NDA gives the editor or agent information about you as a client, and none of that information makes you seem all that attractive.
+Do you want the NDA because you’re clueless, paranoid, egotistical, or just high maintenance?
+Will you be willing to be edited at all?
+Maybe you will argue with every correction and suggestion and then threaten to sue the editor.
 These are not outlandish fantasies – every industry has bad clients in it, creative industries perhaps more than most, and we editors talk to each other and tell our war stories.

 The thing you’re worried about may not be infringement at all

 Copyright law protects the expression of an idea and not the idea itself.
-This means there can be more than one book about a school for witches or wizards, and all the different versions of a dystopian or supernatural narrative concerning a chosen one can exist alongside each other, without any of them being infringing.
+This means there can be more than one book about a school for witches or wizards, and all the different versions of a dystopian or supernatural narrative concerning a chosen one can exist alongside each other, with none of them being infringing.

-This is a good thing, since arguably there are no longer any original ideas, and if ideas could be copyrighted no one would have been allowed to write about monsters, or love, or a hero, for the last couple of thousand years, since the ancient Greeks already did them all.
+This is a good thing, since arguably there are no longer any original ideas.
+If ideas could be copyrighted, no one could have written about monsters, or love, or a hero, for the last couple of thousand years, since the ancient Greeks already did them all.

 You’re focused on the wrong thing entirely

-- There’s a surplus of published books and even more so of unpublished manuscripts, so the thing you need to concern yourself with is not whether another author will read your book and copy it into their own book, but getting people to read your book at all.
+There’s a surplus of published books and even more of unpublished manuscripts.
+The thing you most need to concern yourself with is not whether another author will read your book and copy it into their own book.
+It’s getting people to read your book at all.